 Under Homebid you still have to fill out an application form and be accepted onto our housing register.
 However, instead of waiting until you are offered a home, you can play an active role in finding a home for yourself.

-Adverts give lots of information about the homes – a bit like an estate agent’s advert.
-You are able to get information about the area the home is in, including schools, shops, bus routes.
-The adverts show icons or pictures, representing features and facilities, as well as a photograph of the property (where available).
-The adverts also include information to help you know whether the home is suitable for you, for example an advert for a three bedroom house might suggest that people with two or more children are most likely to be offered the home.
+By using the website you can find out information about the area the home is in including schools, shops, and bus routes.
+The website shows pictures of features and facilities, as well as a photograph of the property (where available).
+Adverts for properties include information to help you know whether the home is suitable for you, for example an advert for a three bedroom house might suggest that people with two or more children are most likely to be offered the home.

-People who want to be re-housed will need to look at the adverts each week to see if there is a home which they would like.
-If there is, they bid for it.
+If you want to be re-housed, you will need to look at the adverts each week to see if there is a suitable home.
+If there is, you will need to bid for it.
 Bidding does not mean putting down money - the term bidding is used to mean show an interest in.
 There are different ways to bid including through the website, by telephone or by text message.
-People who need extra help with bidding can ask another person to place their bids for them, for example a support worker, friend or relative.
+People who need extra help with bidding can cask another person to place their bids for them, for example a friend or member of their family.

-Adverts are live between one minute past midnight on Thursday morning and midnight on Monday.
+Adverts are live between 12:01 am on Thursday morning and midnight on Monday.
 This gives applicants five days to put their bids on each week.
+You will have the opportunity to place a maximum of three bids every bidding cycle.
 After the bidding is closed the applicants for each property are sorted into a shortlist based on their housing need band and waiting time.
-The applicant with the highest need band and longest waiting time will be offered the home.
-At this time eligibility will be checked and they will have the opportunity to look at the home and decide if they want to accept it.
-If they do not accept the home it will be offered to the next highest person, and so on until it is accepted.
+The applicant with the highest need band and longest waiting time will be offered the property.
+At this time eligibility will be checked and the applicant will have the opportunity to look at the home and decide if they want to accept it.
+If they do not accept the home it will be offered to the next highest person on the shortlist.

-Although the council will still have to take into account people’s level of need for housing when offering homes, the advantage of this scheme is that customers will have more choice over the homes and the areas they live in.
+Although the council take into account an applicant's level of need for housing when assessing their application, the advantage of using Basingstoke's Homebid is that customers will have more choice over the homes and the areas they live in.